ashakhatri007/CeptreDocs/pages/Overview/CeptreWebEditorBased.md

     </video>

 2. Now create a rule in the editor, naming it ‘rule’
-    - Add a new Condition by pressing the + under Conditions, and in the dropdown box, select the predicate ‘a’
+    - Add a new condition by pressing the + under Conditions, and in the dropdown box, select the predicate ‘a’
     - Add a new Added Effect by clicking the + under Added Effects, and select the predicate ‘b’ from the dropdown menu
-    - This rule should replace the predicate `a` with the predicate `b`, so check the remove box next to the condition predicate ‘a’ in the rule.
-Checking box next to `a` essentially means that, when the rule is fired than in the resulting state `a` is removed.
+    - This rule should replace the predicate `a` with the predicate `b`, so check the remove box next to the condition predicate `a` in the rule.
+Checking box next to `a` essentially means that, when the rule is fired then in the resulting state `a` is removed.
+Learn more about [Rules](/Rules.html) and this checkbox.
     - Now click the Lock button next to the rule’s name to prevent further editing and allow it to be used in execution

     <video width = "650" controls>